arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 	PHP Warning: fopen(/etc/shadow): failed to open stream: Permission denied in /home/martin/test.php on line 4

-And PHP will just *continue happily* after this error as if nothing happened.
+And PHP will *continue happily* after this error as if nothing happened.
 Yikes!

 What you could do instead is to install a custom error handler to throw an
 Exception: